-We’ve started work on our new project Orchestra of Samples!
-We kicked things off with our very first official recordings, heading to France and for beautiful Brittany, for a short residency at the venue L’Echonova in the town of Vannes to work with local band Lyse and other musicians playing celtic instruments.
+We’ve begun work on our new project Orchestra of Samples!
+For our first official recordings, we headed off to France and beautiful Brittany for a short residency at the venue L’Echonova in the town of Vannes to record local band Lyse and other musicians playing celtic instruments.

-Lyse are an up-coming four-piece rock band from Brittany making a lot of noise for themselves with their dynamic and extremely loud shows.
-The three brothers and their drummer have already clocked up over 350 gigs and two albums in just a few short years with their full-on rock style, but what they performed for us was very different indeed, awesome stuff and would definitely surprise their fans.
+The band are an up-coming four-piece rock group from Brittany making a lot of noise for themselves with their dynamic and extremely loud shows.
+The three brothers, Dorian Sims on lead vocals, Pierre-Antoine Sims on guitar and Charles-Alexandre Sims on bass, have – along with their drummer Ronald Doucet – already clocked up over 300 gigs and two albums in just a few short years with their full-on rock style, but we recorded each individually improvising in very different styles…

-Massive thanks to Pierre Pauly and the Echonova team.
+With massive thanks to Pierre Pauly and the whole Echonova team.